Genivia/ugrep/README.md

-                  `best'  to sort by best match with option -Z (sort by best match requires two passes over the input files),  `size'  to  sort  by file size, `used' to sort by last access time, `changed' to sort by last modification time, and `created'  to  sort  by  creation time.
+                  `best'  to sort by best match with option -Z (sort by best match requires two passes over the input files),  `size'  to  sort  by file size, `used' to sort by last access time, `changed' to sort by last modification time and  `created'  to  sort  by  creation time.
 Sorting  is  reversed  with  `rname',  `rbest', `rsize', `rused', `rchanged', or `rcreated'.
 Archive  contents  are  not sorted.
 Subdirectories are sorted and displayed after matching